davidheineman/thresh/README.md

 Deployment will create a `gh-pages` branch.
 You will need to go into GitHub Pages settings and set the source branch to `gh-pages`.

 ### Submit a New Typology
 You do *not* need to do this if you want to use your interface (please see [**Deploy an Interface**](#deploy)).
-This will add your interface to the thresh.tools homepage!
+This will add your interface to the `thresh.tools` homepage!

 <div align="left">
     <img src="./public/img/hosted-interface.png" width="300px" />
 </div>

-To make your interface available in the thresh.tools interface, please clone this repo and submit a pull request with the following:
+To make your interface available in the `thresh.tools` builder, please clone this repo and submit a pull request with the following:

 1. Add your typology YML file to [**public/templates/**](./public/templates/).
 2. Add your demo data JSON file to [**public/data/**](./public/data/).
 We encourage authors to submit a sample of 50 examples for their full dataset, but this is not required.